EML4U/WikimediaDumpExtractor/README.md

 To count the number of generated files, you may use the following command:

 `ls ./ | wc -l`

+## Changelog

+- 1.1.0 Index of file names; extraction of SQL categories
+- 1.0.0 Extraction of pages

 ## Credits